Unidata/awips2/docs/edex/case-studies.md

 # Case Study Server Configuration

-This document covers what is necessary to install and run AWIPS EDEX as an archive and case study server (no purging or data).
+This document covers what is necessary to install and run AWIPS EDEX as an archive and case study server (no purging of data).

 ## Quick Install